aramisgithub/questpresentation/presentation/document.md

 - Mulan realises most of the Huns did \alert{not die} in the avalanche after all

 - Decides to make her way \alert{towards} the \alert{Imperial Palace}

-- Decides that she is obligated to \alert{save} China, instead of just
+- Decides that she is obligated to \alert{save} China
-  \alert{going home}

-- Mulan arrives at the Imperial palace and attempts to \alert{convince} the others that the Huns are in fact \alert{not dead}, and that they are there, trying to \alert{murder} the Emperor
+- Does not manage to \alert{convince} the others in the army that the Huns are in fact \alert{not dead} and are trying to \alert{murder} the Emperor

 ## Odyssey